Petlja/PLCT-Server/doc/config.md

 plct-serve ../courses/intro_to_prog ../courses/databases
 ```

-Relative patsh are considered relative to the current folder.
+Relative paths are considered relative to the current folder.

 ### configuration file<a id='course_paths'></a>